DerekYuntao/myblog/_posts/2020-07-24-CESM-restoring.md

       bid = this_block%local_id
 ```
-<font color=red>This code segment indicates that the model only restore temperature with levels larger than 1.
-That's why restoring didn't work to surface level.</font> The first solution is to include the first level in code.
+<span style="color:red;">This code segment indicates that the model only restore temperature with levels larger than 1.
+That's why restoring didn't work to surface level.</span> The first solution is to include the first level in code.
 Copy the scripts to *{case}/SourcemMods* directory and modify the code before compiling the model.
 ```fortran
    if ((k >= 1 .or.pt_interior_surface_restore).and.                    &
         pt_interior_data_type.ne.'none') then